Chuck Wayland, LCSW, ACHT

 In January 2018, I became a Transpersonal Life Coach through Certification at the Wellness Institute.

 I am trained in Dialectical Behavior Therapy and my practice is deeply informed by the mindfulness techniques and approaches in this modality.

 I began transformational personal practices of meditation, yoga and Qigong more than 20 years ago and continue to receive enormous benefit from them in various ways.
 In January, 2016 I received Reiki 1 and 2 certification.

-I draw on the influence of writers, clinicians, and teachers such as Tara Brach, Jon Kabat-Zinn, John Wellwood, Mark Epstein, Pema Chodron, and Robert Augusus Masters.
+I draw on the influence of writers, clinicians, and teachers such as Tara Brach, Jon Kabat-Zinn, Gabor Mate, John Wellwood, Mark Epstein, Pema Chodron, and Robert Augustus Masters.
 I also draw on cutting edge scientific research by the likes Steven Porges, Dan Siegel, Rick Hanson, Joe Dispenza, the Heart Math Institute, and many others to inform the importance of working simultaneously on mind, body and spirit.

 To bring these influences to bear in therapy, I rely on goal setting, practice exercises, homework, and psycho-education to generate whole person healing.

 I am passionate about supporting men to develop emotional intimacy and emotional vulnerability in their intimate relationships and deeper connections with one another.

 I am a certified parent educator in the Positive Discipline approach to parenting.
 In this approach, family members are called upon to address the difficulties affecting healthy connection and functioning.
 I am excited to teach families this collaborative problem solving approach, which works very well with challenges specific to adolescents.

 I write Mental Health Evaluations for adolescents involved in Missoula County Youth Court.